 Poppy was born on a working ranch in Lexington, OK.
 She was a singleton pup that was taken from her mom at 4 weeks old.
 A local teenager took her and kept her in a crate in her apartment until she was 7 months old.
 She was then given to a lady that wanted to get Poppy out of that situation but quickly realized she didn’t know how to work with a very active border collie puppy and her 12-year-old Pug wasn’t pleased with her living with them.

 Even though she was a singleton pup and taken from her mom too young, she loves to play with other dogs and any person that will play with her.
-She didn’t know any doggie manners when she was rescued, but her two very stable BC fosters pups have been tolerant of her and taught her “dog” manners by which she quickly responded to them appropriately.
-She is not overly submissive, but she is no alpha either.
-She loves adults, both men and women, and is very tolerant of her foster’s 3-year-old grandson.
+She didn’t know any doggie manners when she was rescued, but her two very stable BC fosters pups were very tolerant of her and taught her “dog” manners by which she quickly responded to them appropriately.
+She does have some resource guarding issues with high value toys that interest her at the time and will not back down if another dog stands up to her.